dtcenter/MET/docs/Users_Guide/appendixA.rst

      only contains a small number of points or the grid is sparse running gen_vx_mask first would only save a second or two.

-  .. dropdown:Q. How do I use map_data?
+  .. dropdown:: Q. How do I use map_data?

      A.
      The MET repository includes several map data files.
 Users can modify which